nighthawkcoders/nighthawk_csp/_posts/2022-05-01-AP-Exams-Week1.md

 *  Monday May 2 - CB AP Create Task Due **before 9PM on Monday 5/2**
 *  Monday May 9 - CB AP CSP MCQ Exam - **70 questions in 2 hours**

 ### Practice Testing and Create Task
 * Complete Create Task and submit.
 * MCQ Testing Rules
     * MCQ Quiz5 completed during class.
     * MCQ scores should be posted on GitHub Pages.
-    *

 ###  AP Exams Week 1 Schedule
 Class will mostly be a study hall.
 As an exception, other classroom study will be acceptable.
-* M May 2 - Complete CB Create Task/ AP CSP MCQ test study
+* M May 2 - Complete CB Create Task/ AP CSP MCQ test study or PBL
 * Tu May 3 -  Crossover grading of CB Quiz score/corrections and Create Task on GH Pages - See Grading Adjustments below
 * W May 4 - MCQ Quiz5/PBL
 * Th May 5 - Study Hall or PBL
 * F May 6 - Crossover grading, Study Hall/PBL

 ###  AP Exams Week 2 Schedule look ahead
-* M May 9 - APCSP CB MCQ TEST -70 Questions in 2Hrs
+* M May 9 - APCSP CB MCQ TEST - 70 Questions in 2Hrs
 * Tu May 10 - Transition back to PBL
 * W May 11 -  CCC PBL
 * Th May 12 - TT
 * F May 13 - PBL Live Presentations To Class in N@tM format